 Guide to ferrite beads, sleeves and cores

-When designing electronic equipment, controlling the EMI (electromagnetic interference) in a device is necessary to protect components, and often external equipment, from damage caused by high frequency noise levels.
+When designing electronic equipment, controlling the EMI (electromagnetic interference) is necessary to protect components, and often external equipment, from damage caused by high-frequency noise levels.
+In this guide, we’ll explain how to do that, covering:

 Electromagnetic interference (EMI) happens when one electromagnetic field interferes with another, causing distortion of both fields.